openFuelCell2/openFuelCell2/README.md

     1. Change the phase name to none if single-phase flow is simulated.
 This makes the variable names change from _A.air_ to _A_.
     2. Moving the correction of diffusivity from MultiComponentPhaseModel to **diffusivityModelList**.
     3. Moving the definition of phase properties from phaseProperties to regionProperties.
-    4. Avoiding redundent output of diffusivity coefficients.
+    4. Avoiding redundant output of diffusivity coefficients.
     5. Applying a different method to Update the value of phi in phiI region --> use setReference of phiEqn.
 This seems to make the solution more stable.
-    6. Making the "porousZone" flexable to read.
+    6. Making the "porousZone" flexible to read.
 If the file doesn't exist, no porous zones are applied.
     7. Update the test cases: rewrite the scripts.
     8. Change the header of each file. openFuelCell is included.
 - [Dec.
 2022] Update the repository
     1. Fixed a bug in diffusivityList
     2. Update the tutorial
 - [Sep.
 2023] Update the repository for public release
-    1. A new barnch is included for OpenFOAM-v2306
+    1. A new branch is included for OpenFOAM-v2306
     2. The prescribed mean current density and voltage are now defined as a function of time.
-(Availiable functions can be found in OpenFOAM/primitives/functions/Function1).
+(Assailable functions can be found in OpenFOAM/primitives/functions/Function1).
     3. Include the radiation model in solid region.
     4. Copy thermoTools to the repo. (need to remove this in next update.)
     5. In test cases, when it comes to two-phase flow, a steadyState scheme is now used, specially for ddt term of species transfer.